jcronenberg/DreamDeck/README.md

 The configuration files can be found in `~/.local/share/dreamdeck` after the app was once launched.
 You can also specify a custom directory via a cli argument like this `--confdir=local_config` (Note that a `=` is mandatory because of the way godot handles cli arguments).
 It is not recommended to edit the config files yourself.
-Note: Icons for buttons need to be stored in the config directory at `~/.local/share/dreamdeck/icons/` folder and the path in buttons is relative to this directory.

 ## Plugins
 ### Linux exclusive touch